ArthurFerreira2/Herve/README.md

 [![C/C++ CI](https://github.com/ArthurFerreira2/Herve/actions/workflows/build.yml/badge.svg)](https://github.com/ArthurFerreira2/Herve/actions/workflows/build.yml)
 [![C/C++ CI](https://github.com/ArthurFerreira2/Herve/actions/workflows/test.yml/badge.svg)](https://github.com/ArthurFerreira2/Herve/actions/workflows/test.yml)

 # Hervé, the RV simulator

-A tiny RISC-V RV32im ISA Simulator in C++ under the MIT Licence
+A imple RISC-V RV32im ISA Simulator in C++ under the MIT Licence

-I bought "the risc-v reader, an open architecture atlas" by D. Paterson and A. Waterman and decided to write an ISA simulator ... **Welcome to the twisted world of computer scientists**
+I bought "the risc-v reader, an open architecture atlas" by D. Paterson and A. Waterman and decided to write an ISA simulator... **Welcome to the twisted world of computer scientists**

-Herve now extract loads froms ELF files and can execute compiled C code ! - cf. [README.md](C-tests/README.md) in the C-tests folder
+herve extract loads froms ELF files and can execute compiled C code ! - cf. [README.md](C-tests/README.md) in the C-tests folder

+It integrates a **disassembler**, step by step execution, **breakpoints**, memory dump, etc ....

-**Herve can interpret Forth !** - cf. [README.md](Forth/README.md) in the Forth folder
+NEW : **herve can interpret Forth !** - cf. [README.md](Forth/README.md) in the Forth folder

 ## Loader

 Our memory is only 64KiB  (who needs more ?) - well, I had to increase it to be able to run the forth interpreter ... (more on the Forth folder)

-We load the binaries from the ELF into memory and set the program counter (PC).
+We load the binaries from the ELF into memory and set the program counter (PC) accordingly.
-The stack is set at the highest memory address
+The stack pointer (SP register) is set at the highest memory address.

 Memory is flat : no paging, no access attributes and thus you can read, write and execute at any location.

 ## Memory mapped I/O